 Today, ”science” no longer refers to systematic knowledge, but rather to a highly professionalised, specialised and often technically advanced activity intended for the production of empirically secure facts.
 Similarly, ”art” is no longer a methodical ability, but rather a complex and autonomous activity comparable to science: the creation of images, sounds, and other forms of sensuous experience with a most immediate effect.
 Forms that grab hold, shake up, leave us at a loss.
 Experiences that make us question ourselves and the world around us.

 By bringing together science and art, architecture has provided an ideal playing field for such a confrontation for the first two festival in 2014 and 2015.
 In 2014, October 21–23, the first festival investigated the theme ‘embodiment.’
 In 2015, November 2-4 the festival explored numbers, an underlying element in our lives.
-This year 2016, it is with great honour that the festival is a joint voyage between the Departments of Architecture and Department of Physics to explore the theme ‘uni-verse,’ the fabric of life.
+In year 2016 the festival was a joint voyage between the Departments of Architecture and Department of Physics to explore the theme ‘uni-verse,’ the fabric of life.
 All festivals offer three days of seminars, workshops, conversations, exhibitions, concerts, performances, and mingles, through thought-provoking experiences, hands-on surprises, itinerant perspectives, and savoury ideas.
 The festival welcomes students and researchers from all universities, and the general public, to turn the searchlight onto the relation between two different– but equally important – human activities; ’Science and art.’

 The AHA! festivals main location is in the Volvo foyer (Volvofoajén) on the second floor of the student union building, at Chalmers Campus Johanneberg.